DnD Classes: Character Optimization Guides for DnD 5e

 Paladin

-Paladin: Warriors powered by their commitent to a cause, the Paladin is nearly always a heavily-armored melee character, equally capable of smiting their enemies and healing their allies.
-Their dependence on Charisma also makes them capable in social situations where similar classes like the barbarian and the Fighter often struggle.
-Because the Paladin’s capabilities touch on so many mechanics, paladins are very mechanically satisfying to play and can be a great way to quickly master 5e’s mechanics.
+Paladin: Warriors powered by their commitment to a cause, the Paladin is nearly always a heavily-armored melee character, equally capable of smiting their enemies and healing their allies.
+Their dependence on Charisma also makes them capable in social situations where similar classes like the Barbarian and the Fighter often struggle.
+Because the Paladin’s capabilities touch on so many mechanics, Paladins are very mechanically satisfying to play and can be a great way to quickly master 5e’s mechanics.

 Paladin Strengths: